-It’s said that calculation is an art you are born with, but we believe it is not the fact always.
-Calculation indeed is an art, but it can be acquired as well with consistent practice and persistence.
-When preparing for MBA entrance exam, calculation is one tool that can help you achieve accuracy and precision in the exam.
-Therefore, candidates aiming for high scores in the exam must put effort in improving their calculation speed.
+doing quick calculation indeed is an art, however, it can be acquired as well with consistent practice and persistence.
+When preparing for the MBA entrance exam, calculation is one tool that can help you achieve accuracy and precision in the exam.
+Therefore, candidates aiming for high scores in the exam must put the effort into improving their calculation speed.
 This skill will not only help you with time management in the exam but will also save you from the crisis of potential negative marking.

 A good exercise or a list of certain problems would be great to have.
-So follow these tips and become a maestro of calculations to ace you upcoming MBA exam:
+So follow these tips and become a maestro of calculations to ace your upcoming MBA exam:

 Yes, morning is the time, where you can work with the highest efficiency.
 Get up early in the morning; go for a walk first, so that you are completely fresh; then sit up and start your calculation practice.
 Well, it could be the same for some people who work at night as well; however, morning time is something that is preferable above all.

-Now, when I mean when I say hierarchy, I mean start with beginning.
-Go for calculations which are easy, then slowly proceed to the intermediate level, then to the advanced level.
+Now, when I mean when I say hierarchy, I mean start with the beginning.
+Go for calculations that are easy, then slowly proceed to the intermediate level, then to the advanced level.
 Start with as simple calculations as you can.
-Could be multiplying a three digit number with a two digit number, or adding three to five numbers of 4 digits each, or even something less than this level?
+Could be multiplying a three-digit number with a two-digit number, or adding three to five numbers of 4 digits each, or even something less than this level?

-Success does not have short cuts, but it does have the alternate ways which could be shorter than one another.
+Success does not have shortcuts, but it does have the alternative ways which could be shorter than one another.

 Say 25*12=300, which could either be written as (25 * 10) + (25 * 2) = 250 + 50 = 300.

 There are certain other methods which you could use.
 Probably tricks to solve the questions.
 You know with practice, you will be able to tailor some even.
 You could probably use Vedic mathematics techniques as well for the calculation.